example42/puppetguide-slides/Beginner/Introduction/Configuration_Management.md

 - Ansible code is YAML based and written on playbooks
 - Roles are equivalent to modules, they are shared on the [Ansible Galaxy](https://galaxy.ansible.com/intro#review)
 - Can centralise multi node task executions, software deployments and configuration management.
 - Software eveloped in Python.
-Bought by RedHad in October 2015
+Bought by RedHat in October 2015